naganandana-n/Warmzone-Hoodie/README.md

 Go to `dist\screen.exe` and run it.

-To run screen2.py:
+## Steps to run screen2.py & screen-quadrants.py:
 - `pip install mss numpy pillow`
 - `pip install scikit-learn`

-Save the screen.py file and run the program:
+Save the screen2.py / screen-quadrants.py file and run the program:
 - `python screen2.py`
+- `python screen-quadrants.py`

-You should see the RGB codes of the top 5 dominant colors from the screen being displayed.
+screen2.py output: You should see the RGB codes of the top 5 dominant colors from the screen being displayed. screen-quadrants.py output: You should see the dominant colors in each quadrant of the screen (to be displayed around the V).

 ## Steps to run audio.py:
 Install necessary libraries: